Could Aaron Rodgers Consider Leaving The Green Bay Packers?

-Aaron Rodgers started the 2017 NFL season off strong for the Green Bay Packers, leading his team to a 4-1 record.
+Aaron Rodgers started the 2017 NFL season strong for the Green Bay Packers, leading his team to a 4-1 record.
 Unfortunately, his season suffered a major blow when he went down with a potentially season-ending broken collarbone against the Minnesota Vikings.

-There is still a chance that Rodgers could return late in the season for the Packers, but that will depend on how the injury is healing and whether the Packers are still in playoff contention.
+There is still a chance that Rodgers could return late in the season for the Packers, but that will depend on how the injury heals and whether the Packers are still in playoff contention.

 Throughout the first five weeks of the season, Rodgers looked like an MVP candidate once again.
 He had completed 66.3 percent of his pass attempts for 1,385 yards, 13 touchdowns, and three interceptions.

-Now, there are questions beginning to come up about whether Rodgers should leave the Packers.
+Now, there are questions about whether Rodgers should leave the Packers.
 There are quite a few reasons why those rumors are beginning to heat up.
 First and foremost, Ted Thompson has failed to be aggressive in his attempts to bring top-notch talent to Green Bay to surround Rodgers.

 Colin Cowherd has been one of the most prominent figures that think Rodgers should leave Green Bay.
 During a segment on his show, The Herd, Cowherd went off on the Packers and made it clear that he thinks Rodgers should hit the free agency market and see what else could be out there for him.
 He also mentioned that Rodgers has a potential out in his contract following the 2017 season.